-(Rev. October 2007 Department of the Treasury Internal Revenue Service э 2.
-Name (as shown on your income tax return) on page Business name, if different from above Print or type Specific Instructions Check appropriate box: ☐ Individual/Sole proprietor ☐ Corporation ☐ Partnership ☐ Limited liability company.
-Enter the tax classification (D=disregarded entity, C=corporation, P=pa ☐ Other (see instructions) ► rtnership) ► Exempt payee Print ic Inst Address (number, street, and apt. or suite no.) Requester's name and ac ddress (optional) Specif City, state, and ZIP code See List account number(s) here (optional) Part Taxpayer Identification Number (TIN) backu alien, your TIN in the appropriate box.
-The TIN provided must match the name given on Line 1 to p withholding.
+Name (as shown on your income tax return)

+Pupipees percentification and a still a serie if different from the а У. Business name/disregarded entity name, if different from above Print or type Specific Instructions on page Check appropriate box for federal tax classification: Individual/sole proprietor C Corporation S Corporation Partnership Trust/est Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partnership) ► Other (see instructions) ► Exempt payee ecifi Address (number, street, and apt. or suite no.) Reque ester's name and address (option al) See Sp City, state, and ZIP code List account number(s) here (optional) Par Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
+The TIN provided must match the name given on the "Name" line Social security number reside entitie id backup withholding.
 For individuals, this is your social security number (SSN).
-However, for a resole proprietor, or disregarded entity, see the Part I instructions on page 3.
-For other entity employer identification number (EIN).
-If you do not have a number, see How to get a TIN or sident ies, it is Social secur or If the account is in more than one name, see the chart on page 4 for guidelines on whose er to enter. • Employer ide entification number Part Certification • Under penalties of perjury, I certify that: 1.
-Th ne number shown on this form is my correct taxpayer identification number (or I am waiting g for a numl per to be iss sued to me), and
+However, for a nt alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
+For other s, it is your employer identification number (EIN).
+If you do not have a number, see How to get a a page 3.
+Note.
+If the account is in more than one name, see the chart on page 4 for guidelines on whose Employer identification num ber numb er to enter. - Par II Certification · · · · ·

+Under penalties of perjury, I certify that: